Codecademy Pro: Worth It or Waste of Money?

 While they provide hands-on experience, learners may need to go beyond the platform to tackle more advanced or realistic challenges.

-Personal projects, internships, or contributing to open-source software are great ways to build on the foundation Codecademy provides and develop a more robust skill set.
+Personal projects, internships, or contributing to open-source software are great ways to build on Codecademy's foundation and develop a more robust skill set.

 No Job Guarantee

-Although Codecademy Pro includes career paths and resources designed to help you prepare for tech roles, it doesn’t offer any guarantee of job placement.
+Although Codecademy Pro includes career paths and resources designed to help you prepare for tech roles, it doesn’t guarantee job placement.

 Career success depends on multiple factors, such as individual effort, the current job market, and your ability to continue learning and growing.